weijunnan/GitPro/readme.txt

-Git is a distributed software.
+Git is a distribute software append GPL.